 The provisions of the Resolution require or allow for the special redemption of bonds at par through the use of unexpended bond proceeds and excess funds accumulated primarily through prepayment of mortgage loans.
 All outstanding bonds are subject to optional redemption, in whole or in part at any time, after certain dates, as specified in the respective series resolutions.
-The prescribed optional redemption premiums range from 0% to 1% of the principal amount.
-As of June 30, 2008, all outstanding bonds have fixed interest rates and are tax-exempt.
-At June 30, 2007, CDA had one variable rate taxable bond issue, 2004 Series A, which was redeemed in full as of June 30, 2008.
+The prescribed optional redemption premiums range from 0% to .5% of the principal amount.
+As of June 30, 2009 and 2008, all outstanding bonds have fixed interest rates and are tax-exempt.